 A simple example of a narrative possibility conveyed by the film medium is Quentin Tarantino’s Pulp Fiction (1994) from a creator’s standpoint.
 It can be debated for ages what exactly made the film stick out, media-wise: the dialogue, editing, cast, or soundtrack.
 But the fact that people remember a line or feeling from the moment of experiencing the film is what counts.
 This kind of durable memory is a creator’s dream but not an incentive as such.

 Pulp Fiction, directed by Quentin Tarantino, Miramax Films, 1994

 From a creator’s perspective, the critical issue of narrative possibilities is how the emotional effect of balancing the expected and unexpected impacts memory and beliefs.

 The impact of Quentin Tarantino’s films could lead you to believe that he was the only one in the nineties who could write rapid-fire dialogues.
 But while the surprising effects of his creation are perceived as a novelty, these are merely an expression by someone who sought to explore the narrative possibilities of creating something unexpected in contrast to the conventions of the time.

 From a broader perspective, the ecological system of entertainment is not one person’s work but a collective tacit agreement.
 Considering the consumable aspect of experiences, creators know they will be compared with others unless they add something original.
-In this way, the entertaining system regulates itself by continually moving from the old to discover the new to “let the show go on”.
+In this way, the entertainment system regulates itself by continually moving from the old to discovering the new to “let the show go on.”

 Narrative possibilities in games